 If you have a small business website, especially one that you haven’t paid much attention to lately, you’ll want to take a moment to read this blog post.
-Things are happening on the internet in 2018 that will affect your website.
+Things are happening on the internet that will affect your website.

 - Perhaps, you’ve just checked your site and seen the words “Not Secure” before your URL in a web browser.
 Now you’re wondering why.